okan08/furima-28625/README.md

 - belongs_to: user
 - has_one : buy_record
 - belongs_to: category
 - belongs_to: condition
 - belongs_to: deliverypay
 - belongs_to: place
 - belongs_to: day

-- has_many: items    # active hashに関して
+- has_many: items    # active hash (category, condition, deliverypay, place, day)に関して

 ## buy_records テーブル